DoggettCK/deep_get/README.md

 ["Alice", "Bob", "Carol", "Dan"]
 ```

+Anything that can be used as a key will make a valid path.
+Examples use atoms,
+but strings, ints, tuples, etc... will work, as long as you can call `Map.get`
+or `Keyword.get` on your structure to fetch the value with that key.

 What if your structure is very complex, with different data types that may have
 all the keys, or no keys at all?